Patients & Caregivers / Brain Donation Program

 There is no charge for current or previous participants of the ADRC.

-Who can authorize a brain autopsy?
+Who can authorize a brain donation?

-After death however, the person's legal next-of-kin must authorize the brain autopsy before it can actually be performed.
+After death however, the person's legal next-of-kin must authorize the brain donation before it can actually be performed.
 This is done via a 3-way phone conversation with ADRC personnel shortly after the patient’s death.

 Which organs are examined at an ADRC research autopsy?